0hlov3/0hlov3.github.io/content/posts/2025-01-22_Create-your-Personal-Page-now/index.md

 git submodule add --depth=1 git@github.com:0hlov3/hugo-theme-hugoprofolio.git themes/hugo-profolio
 ```

-Once added, configure your theme in the `config.toml` file.
+Once added, configure your theme in the `hugo.toml` file.
 Here’s an example configuration:

 ```toml
 # If you don’t have an external domain applied